You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 The Practical Paper ‘Towards Sustainable Theatre: Mapping the Impact of STAGES Theatres,’ shared by Kitija Balcare, with tools, tips, and actionable steps for making theatre more sustainable.

-The Scientific Paper presented by Vania Rodrigues, offering research-based insights into how sustainability is implemented and experienced across diverse theatre contexts.
+The Scientific Paper presented by Andrea De Toni, offering research-based insights into how sustainability is implemented and experienced across diverse theatre contexts.

-The Casebook introduced by a representative from ETC, revealing behind-the-scenes practices, experiments, and learnings from STAGES partner theatres.The session closes with a 15-minute Q&A with the full Scientific Committee giving you the chance to reflect, discuss, and consider how to carry this knowledge forward.
+STAGES: Sustainable Theatre - A Casebook introduced by Özgül Demiralp, revealing behind-the-scenes practices, experiments, and learnings from STAGES partner theatres.The session closes with a 15-minute Q&A with the full Scientific Committee giving you the chance to reflect, discuss, and consider how to carry this knowledge forward.

 17:45-18:00